 About Admissions

-Clinton College admits students on a rolling basis, which means that applications are processed whenever all required materials are received, and students receive notification as soon as an admissions decision is made.
-Students seeking undergraduate admission to Clinton College should complete the application for undergraduate admission, which is available online at Apply to Clinton College | Pursue Your Future With Us or from the Office of Admissions.
-Our Admissions Policy in that it has curricula designed to offer educational opportunities to a wide range of students who show academic promise.
-Clinton College welcomes students of all races, creeds, and national origins.
+Students seeking undergraduate admission to Clinton College for the first time should complete the application for undergraduate admission, which is available online at Apply to Clinton College | Pursue Your Future With Us or from the Office of Admissions.
 In order to be accepted for admission in Clinton College, a prospective applicant must have a high school diploma or a General Education Development (GED) Certificate and have taken either the SAT or ACT (scores only matter in terms of scholarships, but are required to have been taken to be admitted).
-Clinton College does not discriminate in its admission of students on the basis of race, color, age, religion, sex, national origin, disability, sexual orientation, marital status, citizenship or other protected criteria.

 Priority Deadline: Official Transcripts received by August 1st for the Fall and January 1st for the Spring.
 Submission of Application Inquiries and applications for admission should be made to the Office of Admissions, Clinton College, 1029 Crawford Road, Rock Hill, South Carolina 29730.
-You may also make inquiries online by visiting www.clintoncollege.edu Application Procedure for Freshman Admission Clinton College welcomes freshmen, whether you are a recent high school graduate or a person who has been working for a period of time after graduating from high school.
+You may also make inquiries online by visiting www.clintoncollege.edu

 To apply for admission, please submit all of the following: